Battle of Adrianople (1205): Aftermath

-The end of Emperor Baldwin I
+End of Emperor Baldwin I

-After his capture by the Bulgarians, the fate of Emperor Baldwin I was unknown to his subjects and, during his absence, Henry, his brother, assumed regency.
-Whilst it is known that Baldwin died in captivity, the precise circumstances around his death are unknown.
-He was apparently initially treated as a valuable prisoner, but was later left to die in one of the towers of Tsarevets, where he was being held.
-There are many legends regarding his demise, with the most famous being that his demise was due to trying to seduce Kaloyan's wife.
-The historian George Acropolites reports that the Tsar had Baldwin's skull made into a drinking cup, just as had happened to Nicephorus I almost four hundred years before, yet no evidence has been found to confirm this, unlike the case with Nicephorus I. What is known with certainty, however, is that Kaloyan informed both Pope Innocent III and Baldwin's court of the Emperor's death in prison.
-A tower of the Tsarevets fortress of the medieval Bulgarian capital, Veliko Tarnovo, is still called Baldwin's Tower.
+After his capture by the Bulgarians, the fate of Emperor Baldwin I was unknown to his subjects; his brother Henry of Flanders assumed regency in his absence.
+Whilst it is known that Baldwin died in captivity, the precise circumstances are unknown.
+Apparently treated at first as a valuable prisoner, he was later left to die in one of the towers of Tsarevets.
+There are many legends regarding his demise, the most famous being that he was condemned to death after trying to seduce Kaloyan's wife.
+The historian George Acropolites reports that the Tsar had Baldwin's skull made into a drinking cup, as had happened to Nikephoros I almost four hundred years before, but no evidence has been found to confirm this.
+Kaloyan informed both Pope Innocent III and Baldwin's court of the Emperor's death in prison.
+A tower of the Tsarevets fortress is still called Baldwin's Tower.

-The Knights's honour and the fall of the Latin Empire

-Word quickly spread around Europe of the defeat of the knights in the battle of Adrianople.
-Without a doubt, it was a great shock for the world at the time, due to the fact that the glory of the undefeatable knight army was known to everyone from those in rags to those in riches.
-Hearing that the knights, whose fame travelled far and wide, who had taken one of the largest cities at the time, Constantinople, the capital whose walls were rumoured to be unbreakable, was devastating for the Catholic world.

-Due to being stripped from their aureole, the knights were no longer viewed as a power one could not find a way to oppose.
-Only a year after the battle of Adrianople, a devastating blow was dealt to the Latin Empire, a wound that would lead to its ultimate demise.

 Kaloyan the Roman-slayer

 Two years after the battle of Adrianople, Kaloyan set out to burn other Latin cities and cities of Byzantine rebels, who had begun to conspire against him.
-Albeit it was a bloody deed, the Byzantian historian George Akropolites gives the following explanation as to why the tsar gave the orders:

-"He was exacting revenge, as they say, for the evil, which Basil II did against the Bulgarians; and, as he said, as Basil dubbed himself the Bulgarian-slayer, he named himself the Roman-slayer..."
+Even though it was a bloody deed, the Byzantian historian George Akropolites gives the following explanation as to why the tsar gave the orders: "He was exacting revenge, as they say, for the evil, which Basil II did against the Bulgarians; and, as he said, as Basil dubbed himself the Bulgarian-slayer, he named himself the Roman-slayer..."